Chapter 10: Equal Employment Opportunity

 The partner/handler is responsible for keeping the service animal clean and well-groomed to keep animal odor to a minimum.
 Adequate flea preventions and control must be maintained.
 If the service animal's odor is offensive to other individuals the partner/handler will be directed to bathe the service animal prior to returning to the building(s).
 Repeated occurrences may result in the service animal being temporarily banned from the building(s) until steps are taken to comply with the hygiene requirements.

-The partner/handler must clean up after the animal, unless he/she is unable to do so because of a disability.
-If a disability prevents the partner/handler from cleaning up after the service animal, this information must be provided to the ER manager when registering the service animal.
+The partner/handler must clean up after the animal, unless they are unable to do so because of a disability.
+If a disability prevents the partner/handler from cleaning up after the service animal, this information must be provided to the Director, equal opportunity and engagement when registering the service animal.